688 - Pinball - live

 So a month later, Frank was charged with threat of bodily harm.

-I'll give you money that you carry our machines.
+I'll give you money, then you carry our machines.

 So,

-And when the cigarette burned down, it would set off the matches and start a fire.
+Good lord.
+And when the cigarette burned down, it would set off the matches and start a

-start a fire underneath and burn the jukebox machine.
+Start a fire underneath and burn the jukebox machine.
+Match bomb.

-I mean, that's how we used to light fire.
+I mean, that's how we use the light foot.
+What sounds more exciting?
+All right.

 Seattle Police Department put out a public statement: quote: We will not allow gangsterism to gain a foothold in this community, nor will we permit intimidation of any citizens by threats or violence.

-In May 1958, the city council voted against renewing pinball licenses for William Cochio and ordered him to sell his pinball interests.
+In May 1958, the city council voted against renewing pinball licenses for William Coruccio and ordered him to sell his pinball interests.

 A stick of dynamite had been dropped through the mail slot.